 BIC: This stands for Bank Identifier Code.
 It's a number that identifies your bank and is needed if you want to send or receive automated international payments.

 Direct Debits: Direct Debits are used to make regular payments from your bank account to another account (such as an electricity provider).
 Unlike a standing order, the amount paid by a Direct Debit can be changed by the payee, but they have to give you notice of this.

 IBAN: This stands for International Bank Account Number.
-It identifies accounts held at any bank in any country.
+It identifies accounts held at any bank in any country or region.
 It may be additional to the account number and may be needed if you want to send or receive automated foreign currency payments.

-National Insurance: If you’re over 16 and earn more than £162 a week from your employer or £6,205 a year if you’re self-employed, you’ll need to pay NI.1 These contributions go towards welfare benefits such as the State Pension, maternity pay and the Jobseeker’s Allowance.2
+National Insurance: If you’re over 16 and earn more than £162 a week from your employer or £6,205 a year if you’re self-employed, you’ll need to pay NI.2 These contributions go towards welfare benefits such as the State Pension, maternity pay and the Jobseeker’s Allowance.3

 Sort code: This is a six-digit code that identifies your bank branch.

 Standing order: A regular payment you make from your bank account.